fgoncalves/MediaWiki-SVNInclude-extension/README.rst

 The file path most begin with a '/' if the svnroot doesn't end with one and vice versa.
 However, it is not possible to have both.

 Current implementation must have the protocol specified in svnroot if a remote repo is to be used.
-Since we can't use '/' in html attributes, we need to specify this in the $svnPathRoot.
-I still don't know if it is possible to encode the